apache/parquet-format/VariantShredding.md

 ```
 [
-  { “c”: “unexpected” },
+  { "c": "unexpected" },
   NULL,
-  “not an object”
+  "not an object"
 ]
 ```

-# Backward and forward compatibility
+## Backward and forward compatibility

 Shredding is an optional feature of Variant, and readers must continue to be able to read a group containing only a `value` and `metadata` field.